 Students are to meet the course hours identified on the CORE syllabus as provided by the faculty and are responsible for any material during an absence.
 Students are required to attend all clinical, observational, and laboratory time to meet the course objectives.
-Any missed clinical, observational and laboratory time is required to be made up to pass the course.
+Any missed clinical, observational or laboratory time is required to be made up to meet the course objectives.
+Making up of missed clinical hours cannot be guaranteed and this could result in inability to meet course requirements.